-The program's first aid kit(s) will be stored in the following area(s) in the program: (It is recommended that a kit be taken on all trips off the program site and that a kit be kept in the emergency bag for use in the event of an emergency evacuation.)
+The program's first aid kit(s) will be stored in the following area(s) in the program: (It is recommended that a kit be taken on all trips off the program site and that a kit be kept in the emergency bag for use in the event of an emergency evacuation.) front desk.
+Labeled "First. behind cabinet Explain here: Maun Kit in classroom bag kept small kit in classroom has Each The following are recommended items that a first aid kit should contain, but is not limited to: classroom

-in each dassroom bag